 In the initial discussions of the Preamble caucus, there was a strong preference to recite the history of the Hawaiian government being overthrown by US forces and the subsequent removal of culture, language, and historical understanding of our nation.
-However, the prevailing consideration was that we should not open the document with such a negative history, but instead lead with a higher statement of strength that reflects our common national elements, positive values, and the connectedness of our generations.
+However, the prevailing consideration was that we should not open the document with such a negative history but instead lead with a higher statement of strength that reflects our common national elements, positive values, and the connectedness of our generations.
 The preamble reflects that change.

 In the closing days of the convention, there was consternation over the inclusion of the terms self-determination and independence.
 However, after long discussion and debate, the Preamble caucus was clear in its desire for the preamble to use self-determination and independence as contemplated in the International Bill of Human Rights and other international language.
 It was so declared in the final floor debate, the Preamble caucus chairperson was specifically asked if those terms were used in the sense used in those international documents and the chairperson responded clearly and positively that it was!

 Comparing the language with that of NHC’s July 2000 proposal for an independence constitution, we see a different approach of the constitutional framework.
 (See attachment 3) It opens with an acknowledgment to the Source of all creation, speaks of a foundation of Aloha, invokes the word sovereignty, and proclaims the right to control our destiny.
 It next speaks of pono, followed by an expansion of partnership among the host people and of all others under an umbrella of human rights and fundamental freedoms and between the human and the natural elements.
 It identifies as divine elements of nature, the sun, wind, sky, fresh and salt wates, land and the people and their representations of life, change, fluidity, stability and humanity.
 Finally, it speaks of a government of, by and for the people into the generations yet to come.
 Intertwined into this preamble are Hawaiian value statements as anchor marks.